SummaryRead the full fact sheet

 Moving from cot to bed is an exciting milestone in a child’s life.
 However, making the change is sometimes tricky.
 It may be hard to know whether your child is ready to move from a cot to a bed.
 Signs of readiness include climbing out of the cot or needing to get to the toilet at night.

-Most children move to a bed somewhere between the ages of two and three and a half years.
+Most children move to a bed somewhere between the ages of 2 and 3-and-a-half years.